openlandmap/book/docs/012-compendium.md

 * [The awesome-gee-community-catalog](https://gee-community-catalog.org/) by Samapriya Roy et al.;
 * [UNEP/GRID GEO DataPortal](http://geodata.grid.unep.ch/) and [UNEP/GRID-Arendal](http://maps.grida.no/region/global) — a large repository of global grids at various resolutions;
 * [UNEP Data Catalog](https://datacatalog.unep.org/app/);
+* [World Resources Institute Resource Watch](https://resourcewatch.org/data/explore) — features hundreds of data sets all in one place on the state of the planet’s resources and citizens.

 <div class="figure" style="text-align: center">
 <img src="img/lpdaac_usgs_preview.jpg" alt="LP DAAC data catalog at https://lpdaac.usgs.gov/product_search/ is an example of continuosly updated and complete catalog of global environmental data (primarily based on MODIS and similar EO missions) which are available publicly without restrictions." width="100%" />